 “Axia Team”

-Due to the expansion of Axia ASD Ltd Dr Linda Buchan reviews every referral received to match the skills of our clinicians with the patient’s experiences and requirements.
+Due to the expansion of Axia ASD Ltd Dr Linda Buchan reviews every referral received to match the skills of our clinicians with the guest’s experiences and requirements.

 For children assessed by our service, all appointments are multidisciplinary in accordance with NICE Guidelines.